bderose/website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Operations Research and Robotics" institution = "UC Berkeley" year = "2017-2022"
+  course = "MS in Operations Research and Robotics" institution = "UC Berkeley" year = "2017-2018"

 [[education.courses]]